Delta Discovery Tour (5 Hour): Scenic Bayous, Fishing Villages and Cultural Wonders

 THE GREAT DELTA TOUR

-Enjoy a four hour adventure of the Great Mississippi River Delta.
+Enjoy a five hour adventure of the Great Mississippi River Delta.
 Retrace the steps of the earliest founders in establishing “Nouvelle Orleans” in the Great River Delta and follow its development as one of the most unique and diverse cultures, ecologies and economies in the world.
 Take an excursion outside the hurricane levees into the vast marshes of the Delta.
 Experience the centuries- old harvesting of seafood – enjoyed in New Orleans celebrated restaurants- by fisherman living in stilted homes poised tenuously against storms.
 Watch pelicans and wading birds in marshes stalked by alligators, a delicate ecosystem imperiled by oil spills, coastal erosion and rising sea levels.
 See the remains of shoreline forts from the early 1800s, and relive the improbable military victory that catapulted Andrew Jackson to the presidency.
 Learn how storms and floods have shaped the region, and marvel at the formidable new flood, hurricane and water management innovations in the region.

 WHAT IS THE TOUR?

-The Great Delta tour invites you to enjoy an exciting and stimulating four hour adventure of the Great Mississippi River Delta.
+The Great Delta tour invites you to enjoy an exciting and stimulating five hour adventure of the Great Mississippi River Delta.
 This educational tour will retrace the steps of the earliest founds in establishing “Nouvelle Orleans” in the Great River Delta.
 The tour will follow the area’s development to becoming one of the most unique and diverse cultures, ecologies, and economies in the world.
 You will take an excursion outside the hurricane levees, into the vast marshes of the Delta.
 This will provide you with a hands-on ability to look at the unique makeup of this ecologically rich area, while getting a chance to look at some of the various wildlife species that inhabit the area.
 You will also experience the centuries-old harvesting of seafood, enjoyed in the celebrated restaurants that are home to New Orleans, by fisherman living in stilted homes poised tenuously against storms.
 The tour also allows you to see the remains of shoreline forts from the early 1800s, and relive the improbable military victory that catapulted Andrew Jackson to his presidency.
 You will also learn how storms and floods have shaped the region, while marveling at the formidable new flood, hurricane and water management innovations in the region that have been implemented to protect the degradation of these beautiful wetlands.

 WHAT ARE SOME OF THE WILDLIFE YOU WILL SEE?